The success story of Changshu.

 The local government was hoping to build a coal terminal.
 Mr Ng walked along the river and proposed a larger ambition: An international port.
 He observed that the site was only 54 nautical miles from the river mouth.
 It enjoyed silt-free waters and was blessed with a very deep 13.3 metre draught.
 Perfect attributes of a deep-water port!
 It was only 90 km west of Shanghai and 40 km north of Suzhou.

-At that time, shipping traffic to China was low.
+At that time, shipping traffic to PRC was low.
 Many Yangtze River ports were making losses.
 The central government had yet to liberalise rules on port investments, particularly foreign investments.
 Changshu was without a port.
 That impeded its growth when other coastal cities were racing ahead.

 In 1994, the Changshu government and PanU joined hands in a common vision to propel the city’s economic development.
 Together they would set up an international port and attract port-dependent industries to Changshu.